SpaghettiBeard791/B.E.A.S.T./index.md

-# Bureau of Evolutionary Alternatives and Solutions in Transgenics (B.E.A.S.T.)
+# Bureau of Evolutionary Alternatives and Solutions in Transgenics

 **Also known as: The Department of Unintelligent Design**